MichaelCurrin/react-quickstart/README.md

 ## License

 No license until I can figure out how the create quick start from React should be licensed.
+And if I should use the original NPM package's license as this is a major part.